plexichat/plexichat/docs/api/settings.md

 | Status | Code | Description |
 |--------|------|-------------|
 | 404 | Setting not found | Setting with key doesn't exist |

 ---

-## Organization-Locked Settings

-If your account is part of an organization, some settings may be locked by your organization administrator.
-Attempting to modify a locked setting will return a 403 error.

----